UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "islam" OR "muslim$" OR "christian$" OR "jewish" OR "sikh" OR "buddhis*" )
   NEAR/15
-    ("empower*" OR "democracy"
-    OR "traditional law$" OR "sharia"
+    ("empower*" OR "democracy" OR "legislat*" OR "governance" OR "traditional law$" OR "sharia"
-    OR "climate change" OR "environmental change$"
     OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "justice" OR "injustice" OR "oppressi*"
-    OR "low income" OR "economic burden" OR "debt" OR "neoliberal" OR "disadvantaged"
+    OR "social inclusion" OR "social exclusion" OR "inclusion into society" OR "language polic*" OR "low income" OR "economic burden" OR "debt" OR "neoliberal" OR "disadvantaged"
     OR "minorities"